-It is here where the main government events and ceremonies take place.
-If there is no event taking place, you can visit it (and it is free with your San Marino Card) and learn about San Marino´s history (a short video is shown).
+Main government events and ceremonies take place here.
+If there is no event, you can visit it and learn about San Marino´s history (a short video is shown).

 It is probably one of the most remarkable buildings in the country.
 When you look at it from the outside, pay attention to the square clock tower that tops the building and features battlements that echo Palazzo Vecchio in Florence.

 PIAZZA DELLA LIBERTA

 As mentioned, the town hall is located in this piazza (which also offers some nice views), but you can also watch the guard ceremony’s changing with the Guardie di Rocca.
 I’d recommend adding this to your list of things to see in San Marino, if possible.

 MUSEO DI STATO

 I recommend visiting Museo di Stato for history fans, which you will find inside the Palazzo Pergami Belluzzi.

-San Marino has quite a few museums, and one of them is – without any extra costs if you have the San Marino Card – the Museo di Stato.
+San Marino has quite a few museums, and one of them is the Museo di Stato.

 It is very small, and if you don’t look at each piece for a minute or so, you will finish in 20-90 minutes.

 BASILICA DI SAN MARINO

-The Basilica di San Marino is a beautiful religious site, also located in the old town.
+The Basilica di San Marino is a beautiful religious site and it is also located in the old town.

 It was built in the 19th century upon a Roman church’s remains that originally stood in the fourth century.
 It has a beautiful but quite simple interior and houses the bones of the patron saint of San Marino, Saint Marinus.